Microscope Crew

 Structure

-Light microscopes have a complex structure comprising eyepieces, objective lenses, a nosepiece, a mechanical stage, focus knobs, a condenser, and an illumination source.
+Light microscopes have a complex structure comprising eyepieces, objective lenses, a revolving nosepiece, a mechanical stage, focus knobs, a condenser, and an illumination source.

 Simple microscopes comprise only a lens and may sometimes have a handle for holding the lens.